Carinthorn/payment_gateway/README.md

 # payment_gateway
- this project is made as a payment gateway of an ecommerce website.
+ this project was made as a payment gateway of an ecommerce website.